JohnMulligan/covid_dashR/README.md

 It also contains a Dockerfile for building the environment for local and remote deployment.

-Data is current for Jan 26, 2022.
+Data is current for Feb 2, 2022.

 This app has been featured on: